yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 ```

-## Appendix
+## How to fix array dimension inconsistency
-If data were stored by a previous version or by DMC, their arraies and matrices
+If data were stored by a previous version of ggdmc or by DMC, their arraies
 are arranged differently as noted [here](https://github.com/yxlin/ggdmc).
 The
-following is one way to tranpose arraies and matrices.
+following is one convenient way to transpose them.

 ```
 ## First make sure they are indeed needed to be transposed